3a1/3a1.github.io/content/posts/insomnia-bootkit/index.md

 ##### Infecting OS Kernel

-I have wonder what way of infecting i should choose for this project.
 I was confused about what way of infection should I choose for this project.
 Initially, I was thinking about just overwriting the code of some function in the **.text** section but it's a really common method.
 When a method is popular enough, it gets obviously detected by AV/EDRs.
-This is not what we want.
-So this method is detected fairly easily by AV/EDRs by just comparing the hashes of the **.text** section from the file on disk with the image in runtime (i.e. hashing on‑disk and in‑memory sections).
+This method is detected fairly easily by AV/EDRs by just comparing the hashes of the **.text** section from the file on disk with the section in runtime.

 Finally, I landed on abusing the **padding** of the functions.